sinusoid-studios/rhythm-land/data/hits/README.md

 Each entry in the table consists of 2 bytes:
 1. Number of frames this hit comes after the previous, -1 signalling the end of the table.
 2. Keys that the player must press for this hit.
-If the number of frames is -1 (end of table), this is the total number of hits in the rhythm game, used for overall rating calculation.